 A baptized, non-Catholic person may participate as a Christian Witness, but only together with a Catholic godparent.

-Confession and Communion for Children:
+Confession and Communion for Children and Adults:

 The training of children and young people in the faith begins at home.
 Through family prayer and attendance at Sunday Mass, children learn about the love of God within the love of their family.
 No class can substitute for what parents provide through their example.